Our Work

 Funder: USDA Food for Progress

-Program Overview: MOD supports farmers and other dairy enterprises to meet the demands of the local dairy sector in a commercially sustainable way.
-The program implements activities to increase the production levels and sales value of milk produced by participating farmers; improves the availability of and access to quality inputs for dairy farming; and improves dairy product safety through adherence to proper feeding regimens, management practices, and technology.
+Program overview: MOD supports farmers and other dairy enterprises to meet the demands of the local dairy sector in a commercially sustainable way.
+The program implements activities to increase the levels and value of milk produced by participating farmers.
+It also improves the availability of and access to quality inputs for dairy farming, and enhances dairy product safety through adherence to proper feeding regimens, management practices, and technology.

-Relation to IESC Expertise: Through MOD, IESC utilizes various forms of technical assistance for dairy sector stakeholders, including local partners, program staff, international consultants, as well as volunteers.
-IESC has drawn upon its extensive volunteer database to field several highly specialized international volunteers for the delivery of targeted training and capacity building to farmers and dairy enterprises in Sri Lanka.
-Technical areas of volunteer expertise utilized on MOD included extension systems, hoof trimming, and biodigestion system development.
-Based on the value of the labor provided by volunteers, IESC leveraged over $200,000 of additional resources to expand MOD’s impact.
+Relation to IESC expertise: Through MOD, IESC provides various forms of technical assistance for dairy sector stakeholders, including local partners, program staff, international consultants, and volunteers.
+IESC has drawn on its extensive volunteer database to field several highly specialized international volunteers to deliver targeted training and capacity building to farmers and dairy enterprises in Sri Lanka.
+IESC volunteer experts provided technical expertise in extension systems, hoof trimming, and biodigestion system development.
+Based on the value of the labor provided by volunteers, IESC leveraged more than $200,000 of additional resources to expand MOD’s impact.

 Bosnia and Herzegovina